IanAWatson/LillyMol/docs/Molecule_Tools/ring_replacement.md

-Clearly the larger the number of examples of a ring in the knowledge base, the higher the probability that this ring might be synthietically feasible.
+Clearly the larger the number of examples of a ring in the knowledge base, the higher the probability that this ring might be synthetically feasible.
 Experience tells us that rings with low numbers of exemplars should be treated with caution.
 While some may represent real molecules that have been made, many seem more likely to have been drawing errors, or aspirations.